Maximon9/mechcommit/README.md

 # MechCommit Extension

 First off, huge props to safdar-azeem on github for leading me in the right direction.

-This is the README for your extension "mechcommit".
-After writing up a brief description, we recommend including the following sections.
 This extension tries to make commiting way more easily.
 It auto generates messages and then automatically commits.

 ## Features